Certified reduced-basis solutions of viscous Burgers equation parametrized by initial and boundary values: Error bound

-\end{enumerate} \end{enumerate} \item online: \begin{itemize} \item for lower bound: \begin{enumerate} \item assemble and solve optimization problem \eqref{e:scmlow} ; \item if $C_k^{inf}<0$ and $\frac{1}{\delt}+C_k^{inf}<0$, then \eqref{e:hypCn} is not verified and our bound is not usable (we should decrease $\delt$) ; \end{enumerate} \item for upper bound: test one-by-one each element of $\widetilde{ \mathcal Y }^{up} $ to solve \eqref{e:scmup}. \end{itemize} \end{itemize} \end{algo} In the lower bound online phase, the optimization problem required to solve is a \emph{linear programming} problem (LP) with $N+1$ variables and $N+1+M$ constraints ($M$ one-sided inequalities and $N+1$ two-sided).
+\end{enumerate} \end{enumerate} \item online: \begin{itemize} \item for the lower bound: \begin{enumerate} \item assemble and solve optimization problem \eqref{e:scmlow} ; \end{enumerate} \item for the upper bound: test one-by-one each element of $\widetilde{ \mathcal Y }^{up} $ to solve \eqref{e:scmup}. \end{itemize} \end{itemize} \end{algo} In the lower bound online phase, the optimization problem required to solve is a \emph{linear programming} problem (LP) with $N+1$ variables and $N+1+M$ constraints ($M$ one-sided inequalities and $N+1$ two-sided).
 There are algorithms, such as the simplex algorithm (see \cite{nocedal1999numerical} for instance), which solve such optimization problems under (on average) polynomial complexity with respect to the number of variables and number of constraints, even if they can be exponential in the worst cases.
 What matters here is this complexity is independent of $\mathcal N$.
 The upper bound online phase has a complexity depending linearily on the cardinality of the reasonably-sized $\mathcal C$ and on $N$.